voxel51/fiftyone/docs/source/user_guide/app.rst

 .. note::

     Did you know?
-When you have applied filter(s) in the App, a save icon appears in the top-left corner of the sample grid.
-Clicking this button will convert your filters to an equivalent set of stage(s) in the :ref:`view bar <app-create-view>`!
+When you have applied filter(s) in the App, a bookmark icon appears in the top-left corner of the sample grid.
+Click this button to convert your filters to an equivalent set of stage(s) in the :ref:`view bar <app-create-view>`!

 .. image:: ../images/app/app-filters.gif